astaykov/WaMediaWeb/Readme.markdown

 * [Locators] - a static list of locators that are currently created for the media account
 * [~ RESET ~] - resets the whole Media Services account.
 This includes: deleting all the jobs, deleting all locators, deleting all assets.

+__UPDATE__ Added AJAX Upload with progress for creating assets.
+However, please do note that the creation of an asset is two step process:
+ 1. User uploads filr to your server (progress can be communicated back)
+ 2. That file is being uploaded to BLOB storage (progress cannot be communicated back) - an automatic process handled by the CloudMediaContext
+ Because of that, note that even the progress is filled up at 100%, the asset is not yet ready and you have to wait untill full upload of media file to the Blob storage.
+ Also, alhtough the AJAX uploaded may report upload failed, the upload is most probably fine.
+I am working on implementing the feature of the uploader to correctly report the result.

 Following contracts are implemented

 ### IMediaService ###